docker-archive/global-hack-day-3/aka/README.md

 The code we have upgraded to add built in support for aliases in the docker CLI is available right here : https://github.com/ZenikaOuest/docker/tree/aliases

-We have also added the man page that describes how it works and give a list of nice aliases (see below)
+We have also added the man page that describes how it works and give a list of nice aliases (see below).

+Bash auto completion have been updated to handle properly aliases completion.

 # the team